cdhunt/newrelic_perfmon_plugin/README.md

 * **plugin.json** - This is the list of servers and counters you want to monitor.
 The `name` field needs to be a network address/hostname accessible from the system this service is running on.
 This `name` will show up as the Instance name in [https://rpm.newrelic.com](https://rpm.newrelic.com).

 #### Custom Counters
-Check out the [Wiki](../../wiki/custom-counters) for instructions on customizing the permon counters collected by this service.
+Check out the [Wiki](../../wiki/custom-counters) for instructions on customizing the Perfmon counters collected by this service.

 ### Service Installation